keerah/SendTo_FFmpeg/README.md

 Use it in CMD or Powershell as usual.

+If you're on a Mac you can still use the FFmpeg parameters in your own scripts.

 Each batch has a brief description of its functionality in its REM section.